veerajxcode/react-projects/readme.md

+In currency converter project.
+I learnt:
-Here I will be learning how to create a custom react.
+- How to create custom hooks.
+- How a third party API can be set and used for getting the required data.